 From Remote to Hybrid Models of Work

-As news of vaccines once again pushes conversations about remote work to the forefront, many companies are wondering whether it’s time to start ushering their employees back to the office.
+News of vaccines are once again pushing the conversation about remote work to the forefront.
+Many companies are wondering whether it’s time to begin ushering their employees back to the office.
 Businesses are trying to find the sweet spot between the flexibility offered by working remotely and the synergy offered by working in the office.
 This may lead to a hybrid model of work, a combination of both remote work and in-office work.
 The possibilities of hybrid work models are endless: it could mean designating some work days for in-person meetings and collaboration, and other days for individual focus and deep work.
 It could also mean giving employees the flexibility to set their own schedules and give them the freedom of coming into the office when they want.
 The goal is simple: to make the most out of the two approaches.

 Scattered Across the Globe